 Silky melt-on-your tongue ganache cased inside a brittle chocolate shell.
 Snap, crackle – pop it in your mouth delight!
 Truffles are not only one of life’s confectionery pleasures, but a splendid addition to your holiday dessert table and a fine gift-giving option.
+If seeing recipes like these is the reason as to why you want to start your own food blog, doing it because it is your passion is a good start.
+Whether you start by looking for a domain name provider or already know what your first post will be about, having a blog may be a lot more beneficial than you think.

 Each year I embark on a holiday truffle journey that includes old-school favorites like bourbon balls and eggnog creams while incorporating new flavor creations generally inspired by current alcohol trends.
 In my baking world, alcohol and chocolate are simpatico (in my general cooking world alcohol is simpatico with everything, but I digress…)